AliSoftware/alisoftware.github.io/_posts/2015-09-20-thinking-in-swift-2.md

 More importantly, we are still killing some ponies 🐴 as we are still using `NSURL!` and our code path still allows us to create `ListItem` instances that don't have an `NSURL` (`item.url` not affected if we don't have a valid `"url"` key) and that would crash our code if we try to access such an invalid `NSURL!`.

-To solve this, we can instead make our transform return a `nil` `ListItem` if the input is invalid, which we seem more appropriate than a corrupted/empty `ListItem`.
+To solve this, we can instead make our transform return a `nil` `ListItem` if the input is invalid, which seems more appropriate than a corrupted/empty `ListItem`.

 ```swift
 return jsonItems.map { (itemDesc: NSDictionary) -> ListItem? in